Lake Minocqua: Islands

+The lake's islands are habitat to a variety of fish and wildlife species.

 Water quality

 The hardness of Lake Minocqua falls between 45 and 50 mg/L as CaCO3 which means the water classifies as "soft".
-The lake is typically classified as dimictic lake.
+The lake is typically classified as a dimictic lake.
 The summer thermocline occurs in late June and lasts until the end of September and happens between 13 and 30 ft, experiencing bottom lake temperature that average from 46 to 50 F.

 Biological aspects

 Native species

 The native fish species most common in Lake Minoqua are as follows: